thegetty/quire-docs/content/docs-v1/site-deploy.md

 1. First, if you haven't already, follow the steps to host your project's code on GitHub in the [*GitHub*](/docs-v1/github) section of our documentation to create a repository for your project.

 2. Update the `url` in `content/_data/publication.yaml` to correspond to your own GitHub site.
 It will follow the pattern: https://YOUR-USERNAME.github.io/YOUR-PROJECT-DIRECTORY-NAME/.
 So, if your GitHub username is bonjovi and your project file is blaze-of-glory, your `baseURL` would be https://bonjovi.github.io/blaze-of-glory/.
 (Note: your GitHub username can also be your organization name if that is how your account is set-up in GitHub.)
+Be sure to commit this update and push to origin.

-3. In your command-line shell run `git checkout -b gh-deploy`, which creates a new temporary branch called `gh-deploy` to work in and switches you to that branch.
+3. In your command-line shell, make sure you are in your project folder and run `git checkout -b gh-deploy`, which creates a new temporary branch called `gh-deploy` to work in.
+This command will automatically switch you to that branch.

 4. Next run `quire build`.